 Sorting these into internal versus external factors can also be useful.
 For example, are you personally ready to leave the relationship, but your financial situation or pressure from your family is causing you to have second thoughts?
 Or are you self-sufficient and supported by other loved ones to leave, but you don’t think divorce is the best option?
 Getting a clear sense of what is motivating you to be in the situation you are can give you some ideas on what your next steps are.

-It’s important to remember that if your spouse’s addiction is causing them to be abusive, either emotionally, verbally, or physically — removing yourself and any children from the situation and seeking professional care should be immediately prioritised, regardless of whether you ultimately choose to remain married or to separate.
+For those wondering how to deal with husband addiction, it’s important to remember that if your spouse’s addiction is causing them to be abusive, either emotionally, verbally, or physically, this is when to leave an addict.
+Removing yourself and any children from the situation and seeking professional care should be immediately prioritised, regardless of whether you ultimately choose to remain married or to separate.

 Talk to a Professional

 Addiction is complicated, and therefore your feelings about it are likely to be the same.
-Talking to a therapist, particularly one familiar with addiction and marriage issues, can help you sort through your thoughts and get some ideas on how to move forward.
-Some possible options for professional help could include joining a support group for family members of people with addiction, or contacting an individual therapist or addiction specialist.
+You may have gotten to the point where you’re so frustrated that you’ve told people “I hate addicts,” and are asking yourself, “can a marriage survive drug addiction?”
+Talking to a therapist, particularly one familiar with addiction and marriage issues, can help you sort through your thoughts and emotions and get some ideas on how to move forward.

 Entering therapy will give you tools not only to learn more about the nature of addiction and how to prevent yourself from inadvertently enabling it, but also to heal yourself from the impacts of your spouse’s addiction.
 It is very important not to forget the importance of taking care of yourself, as addiction has the potential to seriously impact those close to it, with long-term effects.
-If you are to be successful in maintaining your marriage, you must also maintain your mental and physical health.
+If you are to be successful in maintaining your marriage after realising “my husband is a drug addict”, you must also maintain your mental and physical health.